Spelunk through your AI data infrastructure with Splunk

 Now we know that we are using the correct token, and sending data to the correct index.

-Configuring MinIO Enterprise Audit Notifications
+Configuring AIStor Audit Notifications

 After verifying that the HEC endpoint is properly configured, we can use mc to take a look at the existing configuration for our audit notifications.